lrhn/dep-pkgspec/DEP-pkgspec.md

 - Lines starting with a `#` character are comments, and are otherwise ignored.
 - The remaining lines are key/value entries.
 They must contain a `:` character.
 - The characters before the first `:` is the package name and the characters after is the package location.
-- The package name is is any seqeuence of valid URI path characters ([RFC 3986] `pchar`) except for percent encodings and colon (':', U+0058) - that is, the RFC characters corresponding to `unreserved / sub-delims / '@'`.
+- The package name is is any seqeuence of valid URI path characters ([RFC 3986] `pchar`) except for percent encodings and colon (':', U+0058) - that is, the RFC characters corresponding to `unreserved / sub-delims / '@'`, and must contain at least one non-'.' character.
 Rationale: The name must be usable both as a directory name and a URI path segment, preferably without conversion.
 By using a subset of `pchar` without percent encodings, the name can be used directly in a URI.
-By disallowing '/', '\' and ':' (where only colon is a `pchar`), the name can be used as a directory name on most common file systems.
+By disallowing '/', '\' and ':' (where only colon is a `pchar`), as well as the names '.' and '..', the name can be used as a directory name on most common file systems.
 - If the same package name occurs twice in the file, it is an error.
 The tool may fail immediately when detecting the duplicate definition, or it may give a warning and continue running and not fail until the package name is actually used in an import (similarly to when the same name is imported from two different libraries).
 - The package location is a URI reference.
 It may be a relative URI, in which case it is resolved against the location of the package resolution configuration file.
 That is, a line like `homebrew:../../homebrew/lib` will be resolved relative to the location of the package file.
 This must specify a directory, so if the path does not end in a slash ('/'), then one is added automatically.